charlesinjoroge/code2040/README.md

 Building:

-To build from the terminal type mvn package.
+To build from the terminal type 'mvn package'.
 Make sure you have maven.

 Running:

-To run type ./run
+To run type './run'